Martha Mood: In ceramics

 Martha Mood created ceramic sculptures, panels and murals.
 The subject matter of her ceramic work was typically animals or human figures.

 In 1957, when notable Texan architect O'Neil Ford was looking for an artist to make light fixtures for his work, he met Martha Mood at her solo ceramic sculpture exhibit in San Antonio.
 Ford commissioned her to design ceramic fixtures for homes and buildings that he designed.
 To produce the ceramic fixtures, Martha and Beaumont Mood formed the Martha and Beaumont Mood Lighting company.
 Martha developed the designs for the fixtures while Beau made the molds, mixed the clay, and cast the pieces.

 The light fixtures were generally spherical or cylindrical while sconces were often semi-circular or three-sided.
 They came in a variety of motifs and color palettes ranging from earth-toned desert hues (pale blue and sage green) to highly saturated colors (bright red, yellow, and blue).
 The fixtures were perforated with hundreds of tiny holes from which the light shined through and small lined designs formed patterns.

-Martha and Beaumont Mood Fixtures can be found at Trinity University, Saint Mary’s Hall Prep School, the Denton, Texas municipal buildings, Texas Instruments Semiconductor Building in Dallas, Johnson City Post Office, the Bill Miller BBQ restaurant, the Scribner Library at Skidmore College in Saratoga, NY., as well as mid-century modern homes and structures in Denton, Dallas, Austin, Houston and San Antonio.
+Martha and Beaumont Mood Fixtures can be found at Trinity University, Saint Mary’s Hall Prep School, the Denton, Texas municipal buildings, Texas Instruments Semiconductor Building in Dallas, Johnson City Post Office, the Bill Miller BBQ restaurant, the Scribner Library at Skidmore College in Saratoga, NY, as well as mid-century modern homes and structures in Denton, Dallas, Austin, Houston and San Antonio.

 In photography

-Martha Mood worked as a photographer from 1931-1946.
+Martha Mood worked as a photographer from 1931 to 1946.
 She took photographs for several books, including: